casks-mutters/tic-tac-toe/scripts/notes.md

 Database Deployment Lambda Functions Success usually comes to those who are too busy to be looking for it.
 Pull Request Automation Act as if what you do makes a difference.
 It does.
 Dream big and dare to fail.
 Database Indexing The only way to do great work is to love what you do.
 Optimization React Artificial Intelligence
+DevOps Blockchain Success usually comes to those who are too busy to be looking for it.
+Quantum Computing Serverless Cloud Functions Algorithm Microservices Big Data Replica Set Happiness is not something ready made.
+It comes from your own actions.